 Gig economy earnings are taxable.
 Generally, income earned from the gig economy is taxable and must be reported to the IRS.
-The gig economy is activity where people earn income providing on-demand work, services or goods – often through a digital platform like an app or website.
-The IRS notes that taxpayers must report income earned from the gig economy on a tax return, even if the income is: (a) from part-time, temporary or side work; (b) not reported on an information return such as a Form W-2 or 1099; or (c) paid in virtual currency or any other manner including cash, property, goods or services.
+The gig economy is an activity where people earn income providing on-demand work, services, or goods – often through a digital platform like an app or website.
+The IRS notes that taxpayers must report income earned from the gig economy on a tax return, even if the income is: (a) from part-time, temporary, or side work; (b) not reported on an information return such as a Form W-2 or 1099; or (c) paid in virtual currency or any other manner including cash, property, goods or services.

 Virtual currency reporting and tax requirements.
 There is a question at the top of Form 1040 asking about virtual currency transactions.
 All taxpayers filing a Form 1040 must check the box indicating either “yes” or “no.” A transaction involving virtual currency includes, but is not limited to:

 - The receipt of virtual currency as payment for goods or services provided;